xieqing/red-black-tree/README.md

 Why not 2-5 tree, 2-6 tree...?

 2-4 tree will guarantee O(log n) using 2, 3 or 4 subtrees per node, while implementation could be trivial (red-black tree).
 2-N (N>4) tree still guarantee O(logn), while implementation could be much complicated.

-top-down splits vs bottom-up split

-Instead of doing splits top-down, we can perform them bottom-up starting at the insertion node, and only when needed.

 ## INSERTION